ucsb-cs148-w24/project-pj13-medminder/team/LEARNING.md

 Most of us are new to Firebase and have never used it.

 Generally, we will all need to become familiar with React and Firebase and will watch at least a basic React tutorial and a Firebase tutorial.
 Since we are going to be working on different parts of the web app, we will watch tutorials and read documentation to solve any issues that may arise.

+Hanson commits to watch a React tutorial in Week 3-4.
+He will also watch a Firebase tutorial.
+Garvin commits to watch a React tutorial in Week 3-4.
+He will also watch a Firebase tutorial.
+James commits to watch a React tutorial in Week 3-4.
+He will also watch a Firebase tutorial.
+Michael commits to watch a React tutorial in Week 3-4.
+He will also watch a Firebase tutorial.
+Edwin commits to watch a React tutorial in Week 3-4.
+He will also watch a Firebase tutorial.
+Vaishnavi commits to watch a React tutorial in Week 3-4.
+She will also watch a Firebase tutorial.
+Tim commits to watch a React tutorial in Week 3-4.
+He will also watch a Firebase tutorial.